 You can check out Soft Cups for yourself on Amazon:

 A question that people have is whether or not they can get Toxic Shock Syndrome (TSS) from wearing an Eva Cup (or other menstrual cup brand).
 And, is it safer to use a tampon, or menstrual cup during your period?
 Let’s look at the facts.

-To date, there has only been one reported case of TSS being cause by a menstrual cup (the Diva Cup specifically).
+To date, there has only been one reported case of TSS being cause by a menstrual cup.
 It happened because the person cut themselves while inserting the cup at the beginning of their period.

 Each year, there are thousands of case of Toxic Shock Syndrome from tampon usage.
 When you consider the number of people that use tampons, the risk is very, very low.
 This is especially true if you have take precautions by changing your tampon frequently, and matching the absorbency level to your flow.